-- Benchmark performance reporting at the provider level is limited to those providers that: - Are sufficiently large such that performance against the benchmark can be accurately and reliably measured. - Have responsibility for meeting all a patient's needs (i.e., medical groups, health systems and IPAs that can engage in total cost of care contracts). - The Commission will discuss how to specifically define and identify provider entities whose performance will be measured against the benchmark.
+- Benchmark performance reporting at the provider level is limited to those providers that: - Are sufficiently large such that performance against the benchmark can be accurately and reliably measured. - Have responsibility for meeting all a patient's needs (i.e., medical groups, health systems and IPAs that can engage in total cost of care contracts). - How to specifically define and identify provider entities whose performance will be measured against the benchmark is a question that the PPC will address later.